stashed/docs/docs/addons/elasticsearch/kubedb/index.md

 - `.spec.runtimeSettings.pod` specifies the runtime environment for the restore job at the pod level.
 - `.spec.rules` specifies that we are restoring data from the latest backup snapshot of the database.

 > Note: When running a restore with Stash, it defaults to using the `nobody` user, which can cause permission issues when trying to access the interim volume directory.
-To avoid this problem, you can include the "fsGroup" of the Stash default user (which is 65534) in the "runtimeSettings.pod.securityContext" section.
+To avoid this problem, you can include the `fsGroup` of the Stash default user (which is `65534`) in the `runtimeSettings.pod.securityContext` section.

 Let's create the `RestoreSession` object object we have shown above,